ChenXie-astro/DDRM/README.md

 ```

 It will run DDRM, create a best-fit model, and output posterior distributions of dust parameters (using mcmc).
-Note: depending on sampling, spectral coverage, and initial inputs, it may take >1 hour to run the curve_fit pipeline and >8 hours to run the mcmc pipeline on a personal laptop.
+Note: depending on sampling, spectral coverage, and initial input, it may take >1 hour to run the curve_fit pipeline and >8 hours to run the mcmc pipeline on a personal laptop.

 Credits
 -------